Updates (January 2026 to March 2026)

 Follow these steps to complete OOB from configuration to backend handoff.

-1. Select Deployment Mode: Out of Band and save the configuration.
+Select Deployment Mode: Out-of-Band, then save the configuration.

-3. Implement the backend endpoint in your application.
-It should accept the token object from the browser, call the URL to Validate the Token with the API Token, and, on success, establish your application session.
+Implement the backend endpoint in your application.
+It should accept the token object from the browser, call the URL to validate the Token with the API Token, and, on success, establish your application session.

 Note

-As shown in the above screenshot, use the URL to validate and the API token to setup your API backend.
+As shown in the screenshot above, use the URL to validate and the API token to set up your API backend.

 Example (OOB)